mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enhancing-microsoft-copilot-discovery-with-graph-connector-content.md

    _The content in this connection can also be referred to as SFDC, Salesforce data or Salesforce Sales cloud._

-1. **BambooHR**: *This connection to BambooHR people data populates profiles of people in M365 experiences like Teams or CoPilot.
-It is used to see or query about e.g. titles, emails, birthdays and other people related data.*
+1. **BambooHR**: *This connection to BambooHR people data populates profiles of people in Microsoft 365 Copilot experiences like Teams or CoPilot.
+It's used to see or query about e.g., titles, emails, birthdays, and other people-related data.*